nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 - `-p | -price` `<price>`: New price of the expense.
-    - Must be a non-negative numeric or decimal value.
+    - Must be a non-negative numeric or decimal value with no more than 2 decimal points.

 The order of the options are interchangeable.